gregorhd/interactive_rasterstats/README.md

 1. a list of municipalities by amount of solid waste generated per week in metric tonnes, in descending order;
 2. a list of service providers by amount of uncollected solid waste per week in metric tonnes, in descending order;
 3. choropleth maps visualizing each list using a scalar colormap (blues for (1) and reds for (2)).

+A drop-down menu will allow for selecting superordinate jurisdictions whereas a slider will allow for adjusting assumptions on the amount of solid waste generated per capita per day in kilograms.

 ## Release History